By Enygmator on

 Now, QEMU has its own build system based on

 meson that is capable of compiling to Linux, MacOS and Windows targets.
-My job here is to create a new target called
+I attempt to create a new target called

-Redox OS, so that QEMU can be compiled to a binary that runs on Redox OS.
+Redox OS (with the relevant code changes to compile to that target), so that QEMU can be compiled to a binary that runs on Redox OS.
 I am going to keep this blog post short by NOT going into exact details about each and everything, or this post could well become a university course (I kid you not!).

 The advantage here is that, even though Redox OS is not fully POSIX compatible, a major chunk of it IS, thus making the job of porting QEMU much easier than if it were otherwise.
 This means that, theoretically, I can just add, remove or duplicate & modify the existing QEMU code in order to get it running on Redox OS.